Exploring a Gamified Personality Assessment Method through Interaction with LLM Agents Embodying Different Personalities: User Study

-Through these assessment metrics, the results show that our method ensures a high level of engagement for users interacting with agents.
-This is particularly reflected in the flow scores, with a mean of 5.67 (SD = 0.72), which falls between "Slightly Agree" and "Agree," indicating a relatively high level of flow during the interaction.
-The social presence assessment resulted in a mean score of 4.23 (SD = 1.34), which falls between "Neutral" and "Slightly Agree," suggesting that users perceive a moderate sense of interacting with a real person.
-For personal involvement, the mean score was 4.15 (SD = 1.19), which falls between "Neutral" and "Slightly Agree," reflecting cognitive and emotional engagement with the agent.
-These results not only demonstrate the fluency of the interaction, but also support the validity of the user data collected in this study.
+Before examining assessment accuracy, we report user experience to establish the engagement quality underlying our interaction data.
+Flow experience scored a mean of 5.67 (SD = 0.72) on a 7-point scale, falling between ``Slightly Agree'' and ``Agree,'' indicating that participants were absorbed in the interaction.
+Social presence scored 4.23 (SD = 1.34), suggesting a moderate sense of interacting with a real person.
+Personal involvement scored 4.15 (SD = 1.19), reflecting cognitive and emotional engagement with the agent.
+These results support that the gamified interaction successfully sustained participant engagement, lending validity to the behavioral data collected for personality assessment.